Shared code: Run custom JavaScript and CSS across all variations

 };

-Then, in the custom code for a particular variation, you could just call the function with the value of your choice:
+Then, in the custom code for a particular variation, call the function with the value of your choice:

 bringUpAlert("Variation #1")

-Shared CSS lets you define CSS properties of brand new content on the page without having to write it inline.
+Shared CSS lets you define CSS properties of content on the page without having to write it inline.

-Shared CSS affects all variations, so modifying the CSS of an existing class or element will cause all the variations (including the original page) to display the new style or behavior.
+Shared CSS affects all variations, so modifying the CSS of an existing class or element causes all the variations (including the original page) to display the new style or behavior.

-Many Optimizely Experimentation users commonly use shared CSS to define new classes, and then use those classes to either create new content or modify existing elements by adding those classes.
+It is common to use shared CSS to define classes and then use those classes to create content or modify existing elements by adding those classes.

 For example:

-This code defines a class called purchaseForm, which sets a background-image property for whatever element it is assigned to.
+This code defines a class called purchaseForm, which sets a background-image property for the element it is assigned to.
 It also defines the hover state of that class.
-You could use this CSS to create a rollover in your variations.
+You can use this CSS to create a rollover in your variations.

-Add custom JavaScript or CSS to an experiment's shared code
+Add custom JavaScript or CSS to an experiment or campaign's shared code

-Next, in the Shared Code dashboard, click on either the JavaScript or CSS tab, depending on which type of code you're adding.
+3. Go to the JavaScript or CSS tab, depending on which type of code you want to add.

-Now type or paste your code into the text window and click Save & Apply, or click Revert to Saved to discard your changes and start over.
+4. Type or paste your code into the text window and click Save or click Revert to Saved to discard your changes and start over.